-- Use First Row for Data - if checked it is assumed that the file doesn't have a "fields" header.
+Use First Row for Data: if checked, it is assumed that the file doesn't have a

-- Skip not Properly Formatted Rows - if this option is enabled, the system skips rows which do not conform to the CSV format.
+Skip not Properly Formatted Rows: if this option is enabled, the system skips rows that do not conform to the CSV Format.
 For example, if a row has a different number of columns.

-- Skip Empty Rows - sometimes, CSV files contain completely empty rows with no values or delimiters.
-Integrator can be configured to skip those rows; otherwise it will generate an exception when reading that file.
+Skip Empty Rows: sometimes, CSV files contain completely empty rows with no values or delimiters.
+Etlworks Integrator can be configured to skip those rows; otherwise, it will generate an exception when reading that file.

-- Document has extra data columns - if this option is enabled, Integrator will be able to read CSV documents, even if the number of header columns is less than the number of data columns.
+Document has extra data columns: if this option is enabled, Etlworks Integrator will read CSV documents, even if the number of header columns is less than the number of data columns.

-- Start row - if this value is not empty, the system will start reading the file from the specified 1-based row and will ignore previous rows.
+Start row: if this value is not empty, the system will start reading the file from the specified 1-based row and ignore previous rows.

 header.
 Read more about using a preprocessor to modify the contents of the source document.
 If

-headeris selected and Filter or Preprocessor or Header is not empty, the header will be added at the beginning of the file, followed by an end-of-line character, followed by the actual data.
+Filter or Preprocessor or Headeris not empty, the header will be added at the beginning of the file, followed by an end-of-line character, followed by the actual data.

-- Date and Time Format - a format for timestamps (date+time).
+Date and Time Format: a Format for timestamps (date+time).

-- Date Format - a format for date (date only, no time).
+Date Format: a Format for date (date only, no time).

-- Time Format - a format for time (time only, no date).
+Time Format: a Format for time (time only, no date).

-- Parse Dates - if this option is enabled, and date or time value is not recognized as one of the formats defined above, Integrator will try to parse it using one of the well know date+time formats.
+Parse Dates: if this option is enabled, and date or time value is not recognized as one of the Formats defined above, Etlworks Integrator will try to parse it using one of the well-known date+time Formats.

-- Trim Strings - if this option is enabled, Integrator will trim the leading and trailing white-spaces from the value.
+Trim Strings: if this option is enabled, Etlworks Integrator will trim the leading and trailing white spaces from the value.

-- Encode CLOB fields using Base64 - if this option is enabled (default), Integrator will encode fields with the CLOB data type using Base64 algorithm.
+Encode CLOB fields using Base64: if this option is enabled (default), Etlworks Integrator will encode fields with the CLOB data type (large TEXT fields) using the Base64 algorithm.

-- Encoding - character encoding when reading and writing CSV file.
+Encoding: character encoding when reading and writing CSV files.

 No encodingmeans there will be no additional encoding.